xamfoo/blazer-react/package/README.md

 > are guaranteed to be called.
 Methods defined on mixins run in the order mixins
 > were listed, followed by a method call on the component.

+A mixin may also include other mixins and mixins may include each other.
+It is possible to override an existing method in a mixin by declaring one in the component with the same name.

 Example: